-You’d be surprised.
-Beyond the usual causes of tight, itchy skin -- low humidity outside, cranked-up heat inside, and long, steamy showers -- there are other, unexpected factors that rob you of moisture during the winter.
-Fortunately, we’ve found smart strategies and soothing solutions to counter them all.
+Wondering why your skin is so dry?
+You might be surprised by the real reason behind the issue.
+Beyond the usual causes of tight, itchy skin—low humidity outside, cranked-up heat inside, and long, steamy showers—there are a few more unexpected factors that rob you of moisture during the winter.
+Fortunately, we've found smart strategies and soothing solutions to counter them all.

-If it’s not the heat, it could be water that’s zapping your skin.
-“Minerals in hard water, like calcium and magnesium, can disrupt skin’s pH balance.
-It also won’t rinse away body wash as readily, leaving residue behind,” says NYC dermatologist Ellen Marmur.
+If it's not the heat, it could be water that's zapping your skin.
+"Minerals in hard water, like calcium and magnesium, can disrupt skin's pH balance.
+It also won't rinse away body wash as readily, leaving residue behind," says New York City-based dermatologist Ellen Marmur.
 A shower filter can help, as will a lotion with humectants (to attract water) and emollients (to seal it in).
 Chapped hands can result from the oil-stripping sodium lauryl sulfate in many dishwashing liquids, too.
-“Keep hand cream right at the kitchen sink,” says Evonne Winston, a dermatologist in Milwaukee.
+"Keep hand cream right at the kitchen sink," advises Evonne Winston, a dermatologist in Milwaukee.

 Coffee, tea, soda, and alcohol are all diuretics that dehydrate.
 In response, our body wisely redirects what H20 content remains toward vital organs like the heart and brain, Marmur explains.
-“Drinking more water may help, but it won’t impact the skin directly.”
-That needs to happen topically, with humectants, such as aloe or glycerin, and emollients that bind water to skin’s surface, like squalene—found in olive oil.
-(Try Tatcha Soothing Silk Body Butter; $48, tatcha.com.)
+"Drinking more water may help, but it won't impact the skin directly."
+That needs to happen topically, with humectants, such as aloe or glycerin, and emollients that bind water to skin's surface, like squalene-found in olive oil.
+We recommend trying Tatcha Body Butter ($48, tatcha.com).

 "Over time, chronic tension and inadequate rest can increase water loss and an inability for the skin's barrier to retain hydration," says Sherber.
 Not surprisingly, these factors also exacerbate conditions like eczema and rosacea.
 More shut-eye will calm things down, but the air quality in your bedroom matters, too.
 "If you sleep six to eight hours in dry heated air, you'll wake up with desiccated skin," stresses Winston, who suggests using a humidifier.

-In your 40s, your skin acts like it’s going into early retirement.
-“Production of everything, including skin-lubricating oils and plumping hyaluronic acid, starts to slow,” says Sherber.
-Then there’s the M-word: During menopause, levels of estrogen (which stimulates lipid production) decline, and skin can feel as arid as the Sahara.
+In your 40s, your skin acts like it's going into early retirement.
+"Production of everything, including skin-lubricating oils and plumping hyaluronic acid, starts to slow," says Sherber.
+Then there's the M-word: During menopause, levels of estrogen (which stimulate lipid production) decline, and skin can feel as arid as the Sahara.
 Rebalance with a lotion containing ceramides, oils, and humectants, like hyaluronic acid or glycerin.
-A good bet: IT Cosmetics Confidence in a Cream ($48, itcosmetics.com).
+A good bet: IT Cosmetics Confidence in a Cream ($49, sephora.com).